Web Analytics Made Easy - Statcounter

 Surprisingly this far north, you'd come across species of Palms in North Carolina.
 When we visit our cousin In Outer Banks Manteo NC, we always smile when we see one.

-For your own growing, with careful watchfulness, many available palm trees in the US can do well for you in Lowland NC.
-For example at The Beachside Town, just east of Wilmington NC, the southernmost city.
+For example in The Beachside Town, just east of Wilmington NC, the southernmost city.

 Palm Trees in the US Southern States